crispab/signup/UsingVagrant.md

 ### Play Framework ###

-- The Play framework is installed.
-Application dependencies are downloaded on demand, for example when doing `play run` or `play idea`.
+- The Play Framework (actually Activator) is installed.
+Application dependencies are downloaded on demand, for example when doing `activator run`.

 The Play install is a little bit special.
-Libraries downloaded by Play will be needed from the IDE.
-So Play is installed in <SignUp-git-repo-directory>/opt/play-*.
-As <SignUp-git-repo-directory> on the host machine is the same as /vagrant on the guest machine, the play installation can be shared.
+Libraries downloaded by Activator will be needed from the IDE.
+So Activator (with Play) is installed in \<SignUp-git-repo-directory\>/opt/activator-*.
+As \<SignUp-git-repo-directory\> on the host machine is the same as /vagrant on the guest machine, the play installation can be shared.
 The opt directory is in .gitignore so it will not be committed to git.